Berbice Cricket Board

 |Location:||Cheddi Jagan St, New Amsterdam, Berbice|

 The Berbice Cricket Board was established in 1939, four years before the Guyana Cricket Board, at a time when Barbadians LS Birkett and CR Browne were managers at Blairmonr Sugar Estate.
 They both represented Barbados, Guyana and the West Indies in cricket and may have been instrumental in the creation of the Berbice Cricket Board.
-It is believed that Birkett, Browne and some of the Berbice sugar estate managers, who were British, established the Berbice Cricket Board.

 The original member clubs were: Albion, Blairmont, Canje, Mental Hospital Sports Club (now known as Fort Canje), Police, Port Mourant, Providence, Rose Hall and Skeldon.
 These clubs were all based on sugar estates, except for Mental Hospital and Police Sports Club.